Armadillidiid/blog-posts/password-composition-policies-are-bad-and-heres-why/password-composition-policies-are-bad-and-heres-why.md

 You can utilize [Have I Been Pwned](https://haveibeenpwned.com/API/v3) API to confirm this yourself if in doubt.

-Another important observation is that the numbers users choose are often predictable.
+Another important observation is that the numbers users choose are often predictable too.
 What do I mean?
-According to the same [Florida State University research paper](https://doi.org/10.1145/1866307.1866327), the digits “1” through “9” account for **36.25%** of the top 10 most common digits used in passwords, with **“1”** being the most frequent.
+According to the same [research paper](https://doi.org/10.1145/1866307.1866327), the digits **“1”** through **“9”** account for **36.25%** of the top 10 most common digits used in passwords, with **“1”** being the most frequent.

 The above pattern extends to uppercase letters and special characters as well.
 Over **50%** of users capitalize the first letter of their password when required to include an uppercase character, while **36.37%** append a special character to the end of their password.

-Interestingly, when composition policies require both a **special character** and a **digit**-—a common requirement in most policies—it was found that special characters are more often followed by a digit rather than the other way around.
+Interestingly, when composition policies require both a **special character** and a **digit**-—a common requirement seen in most policies—it was found that special characters are more often followed by a digit rather than the other way around.

-This significantly reduces the key-space of possible passwords, making them easier to guess.
+All these significantly reduces the key-space of possible passwords, making them easier to guess.
 In the event of an attack, a malicious actor would be fully aware of these constraints and their predictable effects.
 They would leverage this knowledge to reduce the number of possible guesses needed to crack the password.

 Quoting NIST, here's what they have to say on composition policy:

 > "Verifiers and CSPs SHALL NOT impose other composition rules (e.g., requiring mixtures of different character types) for passwords."
->

 > **Note:** _Verifiers are entities that verify user credentials during the authentication process, while CSPs (Credential Service Provider) are the entities that manage and store the user's credentials._

-It might not be obvious, but adding complexity doesn't out right reduce the guessability of the password.
+It might not be obvious, but increasing the key-space (the total number of possible combinations for a password) through composition policies doesn't out right reduce the number of guesses needed to crack the password.
 Yes, you’re correct—-it increases the entropy.
-But higher entropy doesn't necessarily equate to lower guessability.
+But higher entropy doesn't always equate to lower guessability.
 Why?

 Well [Shannon's entropy](<https://en.wikipedia.org/wiki/Entropy_(information_theory)>) theoretically assumes outcomes are evenly distributed which isn't true for most real-world password distributions.
 For example, **"123456"** is far more common to be found in human-choosen password than, say, **"vH8$dq@"**.

 > Shannon's Entropy is the measure of theoretical unpredictability of a password based on the possible combinations of characters.

-So in essence, even if it's higher, it doesn't necessarily convey to us how secure a password is.
+So in essence, even if it's higher, it doesn't necessarily convey to us how secure the password is.
 It's like saying a password with 10 bits of entropy is more secure than a password with 8 bits of entropy--it's hard to tell without extra analysis.

 For example, **"Abcdef123456@"** has a higher entropy than **"ohgreatsully"** when calculated, yet the latter is significantly less guessable in a dictionary attack and would take centuries to crack using brute-force.
 | | Entropy | Strength |